Brand Name: Campral®

 Missing doses of acamprosate may increase your risk for relapse.

-Patients with kidney problems need to be monitored while using acamprosate.
+Patients with kidney problems may need lower doses and need to be monitored while using acamprosate.
 This can be accomplished through blood tests.
 Patients with severe kidney problems may not be candidates for acamprosate.
 Your health care provider can assess if the medication is appropriate for use.

 Patients with substance use disorders are at a higher risk for depression and suicidal thoughts.
 If you experience any thoughts of self-harm, call 911 or go to your closest emergency room.